PhoebusLyubil/phoebuslyubil.github.com/_posts/2018-03-30-Assimilating -Cassandra.md

 </tbody>
 </table>

-The results based on using predicted variable ( annualized six month growth) or not have different RMSE.
+The results based on using lags of predicted variable ( annualized six month growth) or not have different RMSE.

-Since using lag variables of annualized six month growth produce NAs at the end of data, they just provide 1-step ahead forecast in at the tail of forecast and the rest of forecasts are not computable due to NAs.
+Since using lag variables of annualized six month growth produce NAs at the end of data, they just provide 1-step ahead forecast at the tail of forecast and the rest of forecasts are not computable due to NAs.
 So the results are as follows: